T

 • Melbourne is very card-friendly; most places accept Visa and Mastercard.
 American Express may have fewer acceptance points.

-• Avoid using ATMs inside tourist hotspots or convenience stores, as they often have higher fees.
-Opt for bank-affiliated ATMs.
+• Avoid using ATMs attached to independent exchange bureaus, as they often have higher fees.
+Stick to bank-affiliated ATMs.

-• While tipping isn't mandatory, a small tip (5-10%) for exceptional service in restaurants is appreciated but not expected.
+• While tipping isn't mandatory, a small tip (5-10%) for outstanding service at a restaurant or for a tour guide is appreciated.

 Plan the rest of your Melbourne trip